Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 A ten-foot-square shaft plunges into darkness.
 The sound of slowly dripping water echoes up the shaft.

-Characters who have darkvision or a sufficient light source can see that the shaft descends 40 feet to some kind of vault deep in the Pillarstone of Ravenloft.
+Characters who have darkvision or a sufficient light source can see that the shaft descends 40 feet to some kind of vault deep in the [[Pillarstone of Ravenloft]].
 Stones protrude from the shaft at regular intervals, offering handholds and footholds.
 The stones are slippery, how­ ever, so a character who tries to scale the wall without the aid of magic or the use of a climber's kit must make a successful DC 10 Strength (Athletics) check.

 Vault.
 When the characters reach the bottom of the shaft, read: